LNB Pro A Best Scorer

 The LNB Pro A Best Scorer, or Top Scorer, is the best scorer of the season award, of the top-tier level men's professional club basketball league in France, the LNB Pro A. In basketball, points are the sum of the score accumulated through free throws or field goals.
 The LNB Pro A's scoring title is awarded to the player with the highest points per game average in a given regular season.
-Prior to the 1976–77 season, the league's Top Scorer was the player that scored the most total points in the league during the season.
+Before the 1976–77 season, the league's Top Scorer was the player who scored the most total points in the league during the season.
 Since the 1976–77 season, the league's Top Scorer is the player with the highest scoring average per game during the season.